-To understand the main difference between these two ways of communication with your server, you toned to understand the way the Sigfox Cloud has been built.
+To understand the main difference between these two ways of communication with your server, you need to understand how the Sigfox Cloud was built.

-On Sigfox Cloud a company is usually represented by a "Group", in which numerous "Device types", can be attributed to a "family" of devices.
-All units from the same product will be grouped by device type to allow all them to behave exactly in the same way when a message is received by the Sigfox network.
+On Sigfox Cloud a company is usually represented by a "Group", which contains "Device type".
+Each device type can be attributed to a "family" of devices.
+All units of the same product will be grouped as a device type to allow all of them to behave exactly in the same way when a message is received by the Sigfox network.

 This is represented in the diagram below: